Senate Bill No. 7

 (By Senators Stollings, Jenkins, Miller, Plymale, Foster, Klempa and Kirkendoll)

-A BILL to amend the Code of West Virginia, 1931, as amended, by adding thereto a new section, designated §16-4C-24, relating generally to allowing State Police, police, sheriffs and fire and emergency service personnel to possess Naloxone or other approved opioid antagonist to administer in opioid drug overdoses; defining terms; providing for training; establishing training requirements for first responders who may administer opioid antagonists; establishing criteria under which a first responder may administer an opioid antagonist; granting immunity to health care providers who prescribe, dispense or distribute Naloxone or other approved opioid antagonist related to a training program; granting immunity to initial responders who administer or fail to administer an opioid antagonist; providing for data gathering and reporting; and authorizing emergency rulemaking.
+A BILL to amend the Code of West Virginia, 1931, as amended, by adding thereto a new section, designated §16-4C-24, relating generally to allowing State Police, police, sheriffs and fire and emergency service personnel to possess Naloxone to administer in suspected narcotic drug overdoses; defining terms; providing for training; granting immunity to health care providers who prescribe Naloxone related to a training program; granting immunity to initial responders; providing for data gathering and reporting; and authorizing legislative or emergency rulemaking.

 Be it enacted by the Legislature of West Virginia:

 That the Code of West Virginia, 1931, as amended, be amended by adding thereto a new section, designated §16-4C-24, to read as follows:

 §16-4C-24.
 Administration of an opioid antidote in an emergency situation.